 2301.
-Beginning I Entomology Collection-Display in one stand- 4.
-Each exhibitor is required to identify the notebook by placing ard box a minimum of 50 and a maximum of 125 species representing at least 7 orders.
+Beginning I Entomology Collection-Display in one standard box a minimum of 50 and a maximum of 125 species representing at least 7 orders.
 Follow the general guidelines listed for Collections.

 2302.
 Beginning II Entomology Collection-Display in one standard box a minimum of 75 and maximum of 150 species representing at least 9 orders.
 Follow the general guidelines listed for Collections.